Student are expected to attend all their classes and to accept full responsibility for a decision to miss a class without official authorization.

 Authorized absences are granted for reasons of (1) student illness, (2) death in the family, (3) religious holidays, (4) participation in outside-of-the classroom educational activities, and (5) participation in University-sponsored activities or programs, including intercollegiate athletic contests.
 For participation in educational activities or athletic contests, students must apply for authorized absence and arrange to make up work BEFORE the missed class.

 Each instructor will establish his/her own grading policy based on classroom participation, homework, unannounced quizzes, etc. This policy shall be clearly stated in writing at the beginning of the course.

 Students who miss class for an officially authorized reason are entitled to make up work at the convenience of the instructor.
 Students who miss a class without official authorization may make up work at the discretion of the instructor.
 Students are solely responsible for materials presented, assignments made up, and tests given in regularly scheduled classes.

 All grievances must first be taken up with the instructor.
-If the complaint is not satisfactorily resolved the complaint should be then brought to the student's advisor and then in writing too the department Chairperson.
-After meeting with the Chairperson of the department, the student may bring the complaint to the joint faculty/student Grievance Committee to be heard.
-If the matter is still unresolved then it will be forwarded to the Dean of the School of Humanities and Social Sciences.
+If the complaint is not satisfactorily resolved, the complaint should be then brought to the student's advisor and then in writing to the department Chairperson.
+After meeting with the Chairperson of the department, the student may bring the complaint to the joint faculty/student Grievance Committee (2 art students, 2 art department faculty w/ the department Chair as moderator) to be heard.
+If the matter is still unresolved, it will be forwarded to the Dean of the School of Humanities and Social Sciences.